andrearoota/bachelorThesis/scopusBulkDownloader/README.md

-# ScraperScopus
+# ScopusBulkDownloader

-`ScraperScopus` is a Python script that allows you to download abstracts and authors from Scopus based on the specified criteria.
+`ScopusBulkDownloader` is a Python script that allows you to download abstracts and authors from Scopus based on the specified criteria.

 ## Usage

 ```
-usage: scraperScopus [-h] --type {aut,abs,agg} [--urimongo URIMONGO] [--subjarea SUBJAREA] [--start START] [--end END]
+usage: scopusBulkDownloader [-h] --type {aut,abs,agg} [--urimongo URIMONGO] [--subjarea SUBJAREA] [--start START] [--end END]

 Download Abstract and Authors from Scopus